Linguine with White Clam Sauce

 4. Toss pasta in sauce.
 Toss the cooked pasta in the sauce and with clams.
 Using tongs, evenly divide into bowls.
 Divide the clams among the bowls and then top with grated cheese and season with freshly ground pepper.

-As with any pasta, I like to serve this one with a leafy green side salad.
+As with any pasta, I like to serve this one with a leafy green side salad with garlic dressing.
 You could even serve with a caesar salad with fresh anchovies to take the seafood aspect of the meal up a notch.

 I also like to serve pastas like this with some crusty bread.
 You can soak up that deliciously buttery sauce with it.
 Garlic bread is also a great option.